 We note that in the case of no dropout layers, both models exhibit significant overfitting, approximatively after $15$-$20$ epochs, especially at small pixel size ($w$).
 Including dropout layers in our architecture is enough to minimise the occurrence of overfitting to negligible levels.
 We also observe that a dropout rate of $0.15$ is needed for the CNN, while for the Transformer-Encoder, overfitting is prevented with a rate as small as $0.02$.
 An example is shown in Fig. \ref{fig:5}.

-Fig. \ref{fig:6} shows the classification accuracies of the Blob method, the CNN, and the Transformer-Encoder for the test set at different hit sizes and energy threshold values of $10$, $50$, $100$, and $200$ keV.
+Fig. \ref{fig:6} shows the classification accuracies of the blob method, the CNN, and the Transformer-Encoder for the test set at different pixel sizes and energy threshold values of $10$, $50$, $100$, and $200$ keV.
 It is important to notice that the average hit energy content scales with its volume.
-Since we keep one dimension fixed (as we only vary the wire pitch and not the sampling frequency), the hit energies scale with $w^2$.
+Since we keep one dimension fixed (as we only vary the pixel size and not the sampling frequency), the hit energies scale with $w^2$.
 As a consequence, the energy threshold has a bigger effect at low $w$.

-Overall, the Blob model is unable to reach Deep Learning-competitive performances except for a handful of configurations with low energy cutoffs and small pixel size ($w$ between $0.50$ mm and $1.25$ mm at $10$ keV, $w=0.75$ mm at $50$ keV).
-As expected, the Blob model performs at its best when tracks are fine-grained and most of the hits pass the energy threshold.
-The presence of gaps in the LArTPC track reconstruction severely affects the graph connections described in Sec.\ref{sec:machine_learning} and compromises the blob candidate localization through the BFS algorithm.
-ML algorithms, instead, are much more robust to gaps in traces, showing little to no accuracy losses where the Blob model fails.
+Overall, the blob model is unable to reach Deep Learning-competitive performances except for a handful of configurations with low-energy cutoffs and small pixel size ($w$ between $0.50$ mm and $1.25$ mm at $10$ keV, $w=0.75$ mm at $50$ keV).
+As expected, the blob model performs at its best when tracks are fine-grained and most of the hits pass the energy threshold.
+The presence of gaps in the LArTPC track reconstruction severely affects the graph connections described in Sec. \ref{sec:machine_learning} and compromises the blob candidate localization through the BFS algorithm.
+ML algorithms, instead, are much more robust to gaps in traces, showing little to no accuracy losses where the blob model fails.

 Transformer-Encoder and CNN present a similar trend, especially at intermediate to high pixel sizes.
 Their behaviour differentiates at the $1$-$2\%$ level at $w\lesssim 2.5$ mm for $E_{t}=10$ keV and $E_{t}=100$ keV (CNN outperforms here) and $w\lesssim 1.5$ mm for $E_{t}=50$ keV and $E_{t}=200$ (Transformer-Encoder performs better).
 This trend is justified by the fact that more information is available when the number of hits increases and the effectiveness of the Transformer-Encoder learning method results in slightly better accuracy.
 We expect to gain further improvements in the classification accuracy for both models at small $w$, employing a larger training dataset and \textit{ad hoc} architecture and hyperparameter optimization for each individual $(w,\, E_t)$ configuration.
 For larger values of $w$, the analysis approaches the one-dimensional limit, as the time-axis alone carries most of the information, narrowing the improvement margin.